Student Conduct Programs

 b.
 Students will be notified, in writing, regarding the appropriate filing processes for their appellate hearing.

 Ultimately, the College is responsible for all student conduct proceedings.
 Therefore, RMC reserves the right to take whatever action is deemed appropriate and necessary in holding students accountable for their behavior.

 While the vast majority of conduct issues at RMC are managed informally on a one-on-one basis, the College maintains four primary conduct boards in support of student learning, development, safety, and the protection of the Rocky Mountain College community.

 The Peer Review Board can serve as a board of original jurisdiction or of appeal.
 Students may be referred to the Peer Review Board by an area coordinator, the director of residence life, or the dean of student life.

 Peer Review Board is a hearing body comprised of five (5) students empowered to determine if a student is responsible for violating the student code of conduct and/or College policy.
 The Peer Review Board collaborates with students concerning their alleged violations to find a mutually beneficial resolution that protects the interests of the campus community, allows the student to be accountable for his or her actions, and facilitates learning opportunities.

-The Student Conduct Board serves as either a board of original jurisdiction or of appeal.
-It conducts hearings related to academic dishonesty and student disciplinary matters in which there are violations of College regulations that may result in a student’s suspension or dismissal from the College.
+The Student Conduct Board can serve as either a court of original jurisdiction or a board of appeal.
+It judges student disciplinary matters in which there are violations of college regulations.
 It also hears matters related to the constitution of ASRMC.

 Academic integrity at RMC is based on a respect for individual achievement that lies at the heart of academic culture.
 Every faculty member and student belongs to a community of learners where academic integrity is a fundamental commitment.
 The RMC academic integrity policy outlines for College community members their rights and responsibilities as they pertain to academic integrity.